 Bandaranaike International Airport has been periodically renovated to maintain and improve its operations and passenger experience.

-• 2011-2013: A comprehensive refurbishment of the existing terminals and the installation of new air navigation systems were significant milestones.
+- 2011-2013: Significant milestones included a comprehensive refurbishment of the existing terminals and the installation of new air navigation systems.

 The Bandaranaike International Airport provides a range of facilities and services designed to cater to the needs of travellers and cargo handlers.
-From multiple terminals serving different flight categories to several amenities that ensure a comfortable transit, the airport is equipped with efficient ground transportation options and cargo services for comprehensive logistical support.
+The airport is equipped with efficient ground transportation options and cargo services for comprehensive logistical support from multiple terminals serving different flight categories to several amenities that ensure a comfortable transit.

 Terminals